I was born in St. Louis, MO, and while I was a ceramic student in 1995, I discovered my true passion was in hand blown glass and never looked back.

 In 2002 I graduated with a Bachelor of Fine Arts in glass concentration from California College of Arts and Crafts in Oakland, California.
 During the course of my training, I have toured the United States exploring glass studios.
 My experiences range from: Inferno Glass Studio in New Orleans, Louisiana to Pilchuck Glass School in Seattle, Washington.
 Internationally, I had training in glass blowing in Murano, Italy.
 It has been my honor to have had the experience of blowing glass with these famous glass artists: Dante Marioni, Lino Tagliapietra, Hank Adams, and Clifford Rainey.

-In 2006, I designed and built Slow Burn Glass LLC, a 2300-square-foot glass studio in Oakland, where I created my work until July 2018.
+In 2006, I designed and built a studio in Oakland, California called Slow Burn Glass, where I created my work until July 2018.
 Slow Burn Glass then expanded into a 5000-square-foot facility in Richmond, CA. Here I have excelled in many forms and styles which include the use of clean lines and superior craftsmanship.
-Using my past experiences to influence these styles, I spend a lot of time developing my own colors that transform into one of a kind works of art!
+Using my past experiences to influence these styles, I spend a lot of time developing my own colors that transform into one-of-a-kind works of art.

 Currently my work can be seen in premier glass art galleries and museums across America.
 I was the featured artist at a solo-show at the Wynn Hotel, Las Vegas, Nevada in June 2007, and returned again for a solo shows in October 2008 & 2010.
 As an active member of the American Craft Council, and featured in many newspapers, and media shows, I have been called “One of the most up and coming contemporary artists of our time!”